-The cards support Half-Duplex, and Full-Duplex communications in 2- and 4-wire cable connections.
+The cards support Simplex, Half-Duplex, and Full-Duplex communications in a variety of two and four-wire cable connections.
+Simplex is the simplest form of communications with transmission occurring only in one direction.
 Half-Duplex allows traffic to travel in both directions, but only one way at a time.
 In Full-Duplex operation, data travels in both directions at the same time.
-RS485 communications use the half-duplex mode because only a single pair of wires need to be used, and installation costs are dramatically reduced.
+Most RS485 communications use the Half-Duplex mode because only a single pair of wires need to be used and installation costs are dramatically reduced.

-RTS and Auto Transceiver Control
+Auto-RTS Transceiver Control

-In RS485 communications the driver must be enabled and disabled as needed, allowing all cards to share a two-wire cable.
-This card provides automatic control, where the driver is enabled when data is ready to be transmitted.
+In Windows applications the driver must be enabled and disabled as needed, allowing all cards to share a two-wire or four-wire cable.
+This card controls the driver automatically.
+With automatic control, the driver is enabled when data are ready to be transmitted.
 The driver remains enabled for the transmission time of one additional character after data transfer is complete and then is disabled.
-The cards automatically adjust their timing to the baud rate of the data.
+The receiver is normally enabled but is disabled during transmission and then re-enabled after transmission is completed.
+The card automatically adjusts its timing to the baud rate of the data.